-FISCAL YEAR 2023 // MPDG GRANT APPLICATION // PAGE 1
+FISCAL YEAR 2025-2026 // MPDG GRANT APPLICATION // PAGE 1

 The I-80 corridor between Reno/Sparks and USA Parkway is the primary access corridor to the TRIC and accommodates most of the traffic from development.
 Recent survey results indicate that over 80% of TRIC's employees utilize this segment (Exhibit 2.2).
 The majority of the corridor is within the Truckee River Canyon with steep terrain, a sinuous roadway alignment, and close proximity to the Truckee River and Union Pacific Railroad.
 The current roadway can not accomodate future traffic volumes and has shoulders that do not meet current design standards.
 Congestion and safety concerns will continue to increase with unpredictable travel delays lasting hours.
-This causes concerns for TRIC's employees, as even minor accidents can immensely disrupt the system and make it difficult for emergency vehicles to navigate the roadway efficiently (see Exhibit 2.3).
+This causes concerns for TRIC's employees, as even minor accidents can immensely disrupt the system and make it difficult for emergency vehicles to navigate the roadway efficiently due to inadequate shoulders and minimal lanes (see Exhibit 2.3).